 You’re probably excited to get started with your bullet journal, but it helps to first understand a little more about what it is, how it works, and how it can be useful for you.
 The more info you have to start with, the better your bullet journal will be.

-One thing to remember as you go through this guide is that the bullet journal is customized for YOUR needs.
+One thing to remember as you go through this process is that a bullet journal is customized for YOUR needs, not the other way around.
 Every decision you make it based on what will work best for you.
-Get inspiration from others, and use printables of layouts that work for different sections, but don’t feel pressured to make it look or feel just like someone else’s.
+Get inspiration from others, and use printables of layouts that work for different sections, but don’t feel pressured to make it just like someone else’s.

 Let’s get started!

 What is a Bullet Journal?

 A bullet journal is a calendar, planner, and diary all rolled into one.
 It becomes whatever you make of it, allowing you to keep track of your past events, help you organize the current events and activities, and to make plans for the future.